Allvvar/EazySerializer/README.md

 ## .NET Version Compatibility

-The DataSerializer class is compatible with the following .NET versions:
+The EazySerializer class is compatible with the following .NET versions:

 - **.NET Core:**
   .NET Core 3.0 and higher (including .NET 5.0, .NET 6.0, .NET 7.0, and later), this is required due to the use of nullable reference types and other modern C# features such as Tuples.